 As far as Indian legal system is concerned, the international promise of fair trial is very much reflected in its constitutional scheme as well as its procedural law.
 Indian judiciary has also highlighted the pivotal role of fair trial in a number of cases.
 It is designed to protect individuals from the unlawful and arbitrary curtailment or deprivation of their basic rights and freedoms, the most prominent of which are the right to life and liberty of the person.
 The concept of fair trial is based on the basic principles of natural justice.

 The concept of fair trial is based on the basic ideology that State and its agencies have the duty to bring the offenders before the law.
-In their battle against crime and delinquency, State and its officers cannot on any account forsake the decency of State behaviour and have recourse to extra-legal methods for the sake of detection of crime and even criminals.
-For how can they insist on good behaviour from other when their own behaviour is blameworthy, unjust and illegal?
+In their battle against crime and delinquency, State and its officers cannot on any account forsake the decency of State behavior and have recourse to extra-legal methods for the sake of detection of crime and even criminals.
+For how can they insist on good behavior from others when their own behavior is blameworthy, unjust and illegal?
 Therefore the procedure adopted by the State must be just, fair and reasonable.
-The Indian courts have recognised that the primary object of criminal procedure is to ensure a fair trial of accused persons.[iii]
-Human life should be valued and a person accused of any offence should not be punished unless he has been given a fair trial and his guilt has been proved in such trial.
+The Indian courts have recognized that the primary object of criminal procedure is to ensure a fair trial of accused persons.[iii]
+Human life should be valued and a person accused of any offense should not be punished unless he has been given a fair trial and his guilt has been proved in such trial.

 In Zahira Habibullah Sheikh and ors v.
 State of Gujarat and ors.[iv]
 The Supreme Court of India observed “each one has an inbuilt right to be dealt with fairly in a criminal trial.
 Denial of a fair trial is as much injustice to the accused as it is to the victim and to society.
 Fair trial obviously would mean a trial before an impartial judge, a fair prosecutor and an atmosphere of judicial calm.
 Fair trial means a trial in which bias or prejudice for or against the accused, the witness or the cause which is being tried, is eliminated.”